-In this weeks Elite Fitness News, we\'ve got the first of a two part excerpt from Chemical Muscle Enhancement by the new anabolic steroid Guru Author L. Rea.
+Right now, I’d like to present an excerpt from Chemical Muscle Enhancement by the anabolic steroid Guru Author L. Rea.
 The excerpt "Big Fat Bastards and Insulin" is about, using the storage hormone insulin for making the absolute most amazing gains possible.
 But watch out!
-Although highly anabolic to muscle, insulin is also highly anabolic to fat.
-So unless used correctly, bodybuilding\'s best muscle builder can turn you into a big fat bastard instead!
+Although highly anabolic to muscle, insulin is also highly anabolic to fat and if used improperly, it can be deadly.

 Nothing in this article is intended to take the place of advice from a licensed health professional.
 Consult a physician before taking any medication.